lichendust/souschef/readme.md

 #### Output Paths

+When specifying an output in a Sous Chef order, you should use a fully qualified Blender output path:

+	some/folder/frame_####.jpg

-The output path of a job is actually capable of taking into account file nodes in addition to standard compositor output.
+However, the output path of an order is actually capable of taking into account file nodes in addition to standard compositor output.
+If your scene has file nodes, you should *not* use a fully qualified path and instead only supply a directory for the output.

-Files can be set up for normal use, as if GUI rendering was being used.

-If the path is then overridden in a Sous Chef order, the program tries its very best to untangle all of the paths and move everything seamlessly to a new output location, preserving the various outputs' own relativity in that new directory.
+A scene with file nodes should be set up for normal use, as if GUI rendering was being used.
+When the path is then overridden in a Sous Chef order, the program tries its very best to untangle all of the paths and move everything seamlessly to a new output location, preserving the various outputs' own relativity in that new directory.

 Consider a Blender file with a file node (with two outputs):